DerWeh/gftools/README.rst

 Collection of commonly used Green's functions and utilities.
-The main propose of this module is to have a tested and thus reliable basis to do numerics.
+The main purpose of this module is to have a tested and thus reliable basis to do numerics.
 It happened to me too often, that I just made a mistake copying the Green's function and was then wondering what was wrong with my algorithm.
 The main use case of GfTools was DMFT and its real space generalization,